I just see these people out there just getting so irritated over our high-definition sound.

 If anybody dies because of government action in this country, it will not be because of Republican budgets.

-The health care law that is now the unconstitutional health law of the land.
+It will be because of Barack Obamacare, the health care law that is now the unconstitutional health law of the land.

-Let's turn to Wisconsin, where there is a Supreme Court election.
+Let's turn to Wisconsin where there is a Supreme Court election.

-Florida recount, it's shaping up.
+It's shaping up.

 I mean, it's just get ready for this.